gosling-lang/gosling-docs/Documentation.md

 ```

 ### Rect
-The `rect` mark is designed for representing genomic intervals using reactangular shapes.
+The `rect` mark is designed for representing genomic intervals using rectangular shapes.
 Left and right edge of the rectangle indicate the start and end genomic positions, respectively.

 <img src="https://github.com/gosling-lang/gosling.js/wiki/images/rect_example.png" width="800" alt="rect_example">